wwuoti/blog/src/posts/blog/music_ci.md

   >
 ```

-This has the sided effect of compressing really well, in addition to suiting a git-oriented workflow.
+This has the sided effect of compressing really well, in addition to suiting a Git-oriented workflow.
 I'm not (link) the only one by the way.
 See more [here](https://vi-control.net/community/threads/using-git-for-daw-project-files.70709/) and [here](https://forum.cockos.com/showthread.php?t=102268).

 So now you have a repository full of project files, the next step is to set up some pipelines.